gsesa/data-analytics-portfolio/tik-tock-logistic-regression-verified-status/Executive Summary.md

-# TikTok Verified-Status Logistic Regression
+# Executive Summary - TikTok Verified-Status Logistic Regression

 ## Objective
 Build a logistic regression model to predict whether a TikTok user is verified, so we can leverage verification behavior when classifying videos as claims vs. opinions.